Have you been experiencing more frequent breakdowns with your fleet? If you have, then diesel bug may be the culprit.

 Protecting your vehicles

 To protect your vehicles, you must put more stringent checks of tanks in place.
 It’s paramount for all businesses to get their tanks and fuel inspected to stop contaminated fuel being put into their fleet of vehicles, which can end up being very costly.

 The first step you can take is to test your fuel.
-At Octane we urge business owners to ensure that any company they engage for tank and fuel inspections use independent sources to test fuel samples.
+Look for a company that uses independent sources to test fuel samples.
 Most companies who carry out testing, also specialise in tank cleaning so there could potentially be a vested interest to cross-sell their services.